Green Gathering: 7 Tips for Planning an Eco-Friendly Baby Shower

 Eco-friendly baby showers simply don’t have plastic products!
 Be sure to ditch the straws, disposable cups and flimsy plates completely.
 Instead, buy reusable cups, plates, and tissues at a zero waste online store or a box store and dollar store that you can then take home.
 If you’re having a small brunch or tea, consider using a family member’s antique dishware and silverware.

 Savvy baby shower hosts may choose to incorporate plates and cups into party activities.
 Hold a crafting session where guests eat off their plate and then wash it and paint it.
-Those who love to shop may also be interested in finding gorgeous teacups or tumblers for a bargain and giving them to attendees as parting gifts.
+Those who love to shop may also be interested in finding gorgeous teacups or tumblers from US Imprints for a bargain and giving them to attendees as parting gifts.

 Give an Eco-Friendly Parting Gift